fpc/FPCSource/packages/fcl-pdf/tests/fonts/README.txt

-These sets of unit tests requires four font files of specific versions each.
+These sets of unit tests requires 5 font files of specific versions each.
 Here is what the tests were designed against.

  Font File                  |  Size (bytes)   |  Version